chinhau/Webscraping-Jupyter-Project1/README.md

 A simple web-scraping analysis on the distribution of all the insurance companies that exist in the database of National Association of Insurance Commissioners (NAIC) by categories.

+You can find the raw data scrap-ed from the website and some simple analysis in the insurance_web_scrap.xlsx (feel free to download)

 ![web-scraping-jupyter-project1](analysis.png)